Okinboxme/my_koha_script/README.md

 # koha.
-Scripts for helping on the KOHA Instalation
+Scripts for helping on the KOHA Installation

 To install KOHA on a clean linux Server just run the following commands: